Wednesday, September 19, 2012

 -Moved stitch markers over one stitch to make jogless stripes easier.

-.
+-11 repeats of arm increases.
 If I were to knit it again, I would probably only do 10.

 -Moved side shaping markers to to be centered under sleeves.